 If equal lengths of two different metals, such as copper and iron, are riveted together so that they cannot move separately, they form a bimetallic strip (Figure 1).
 When heated, copper expands more than iron, and to allow this the strip bends with copper on the outside (Figure 2).
 If they had expanded equally, the […]

 There are three different processes through which energy can be transferred during heating and cooling: conduction, convection, and radiation.
-Conduction is the transfer of heat through a substance as a result of collisions between neighbouring vibrating particles.
+Conduction is the transfer of heat through a substance as a result of collisions between neighboring vibrating particles.
 Convection is the transfer of heat through a substance as a result of the movement of particles between […]

 To describe the total energy of the molecules in a substance, we need to take into account both the kinetic energies and the potential energies.
 This is called the internal energy of the substance and is defined as follows: The internal energy of a substance is the sum of the total random kinetic energies and […]